zilbers/analytics-challenge-boilerplate/README.md

 ## Getting Started

-Clone this repo and build your project on top of it.
+Fork this repo and build your project on top of it.
 you can use `npm run init` __in the project root__ to download both the client and server dependencies, or :
 - Setup server
     1. `cd server`